ayushraj6824/House-Price-Prediction/README.md

    ```bash
    cd House-Price-Prediction
    ```
-3. Ensure the `boston.csv` file is present in the directory.
+3. Ensure the `boston1.csv` file is present in the directory.
 4. Run the script:
    ```bash
    python main.py